Ruapuke: Roads

 Ruapuke is about 12 km from Te Mata.
 840 m of Ruapuke Road was sealed and some bends removed in 2011.
 It is often used for rally car competitions.

 The north end of Ruapuke Beach is about 23 km from Raglan via Whaanga Road and Te Toto Gorge, which is gravel, winding, mountainous and described as 'iconic' in descriptions of Rally New Zealand.

 Roading History

 Until 1864 settlement was along the coast and relied on access by boat.
 Then a track was cut along what is now Waimaori Rd.

 Ruapuke Rd (originally known as Ruapuke Mountain Rd) was built as a shorter route from 1902 and was metalled in 1935.

 Surfing

 Until the 1990s the beach largely remained unknown, used by local residents and a few surfing and surfcasting fishing enthusiasts.
-International surfing competitions such as the Billabong (clothing) Pro and the Rip Curl Pro are now held at Ruapuke beach, providing conditions oblige.
+Ruapuke beach is sometimes used as a backup beach for events such as the Billabong Pro Junior Series (2007), and the Backdoor Oceanbridge Manu Bay Pro (2019), due to conditions.